The Alberta Home Education Association (AHEA) hosts its provincial convention in Red Deer each spring. Registration opens each November.

 - Care for others: be on the lookout to encourage others, offer a smile, or the seat next to you.
 Make a new friend!
 Make family memories!
 Convention is a disruption in routine for our families, so pray for a little extra patience & grace as needed.
 Use this time to get to know other HSCF families you may recognize, or to welcome a mom or dad who is newer to homeschooling.
 There is no reason for any of us to go home having felt alone in a crowd of homeschool families!

 - Care for yourself: bring along or buy lunch, snacks & water for you and/or your registered family.
 A concession, vending machines & ATM are on site, or choose from fast food, Walmart, Sobeys, etc. within 5-10 minutes.
 Take breaks outside, dress comfortably & don’t carry a purse – you’ll want your hands free in the vendor hall.
 Use a backpack, rolling bag, the AHEA book & coat check, or take frequent trips to your vehicle to drop off purchases.
-If you're attending with your nursing baby, consider "wearing" him or her & push a stroller or bring a grandparent :) A clipboard is helpful if you’re not taking notes electronically.
+If you're attending with your nursing baby, consider "wearing" him or her & push a stroller or bring a grandparent :) If you're attending with your toddlers & older children, bring quiet activities for them to keep busy during the sessions & let them visit the child-friendly zones in the vendor hall so you and they all make happy memories.
+A clipboard is helpful if you’re not taking notes electronically.
 If you like to enter draws, print your name & info ahead of time on sticky labels to save hassle.
 One mom bought herself a special book at AHEA each year & made a collection to represent each of her years of homeschooling.
 Buy a 'professional development' or other encouraging book to give you fresh ideas about homeschooling.
 Need more encouragement or suggestions for meeting your homeschool conference goals?
 It's okay to ask at any of the AHEA booths at convention (Info, Special Needs, HSing through High School, New Homeschoolers).

 - Accommodations - book months ahead for better rates and availability if you need a hotel.
 There are often several big events in town that same weekend.
 If you don't have a favourite online deal, remember that AHEA blocks discounted rooms each year at a variety of hotels as listed in the registration information.
 You may want to billet with friends or family or other homeschoolers.
 Or choose accommodations further out, including RV camping & cabins.

 - Register early for the convention to save money on admission fees & to avoid longer line-ups.
-You're encouraged to give feedback about registration.
+Walk-in registrations are allowed though if you miss the early bird rate.
+Feedback about the registration process is welcomed as AHEA has recently moved to the new family-friendly convention format.

 Reasons to Attend a Homeschool Convention: